Political positions of John McCain: Russia

 McCain was one of the foremost Senate critics of Russian President Vladimir Putin: "I looked into his eyes and saw three letters: a K, a G and a B", referring to Putin's membership in the KGB during the Soviet era.
 He has said that Putin is "going to cause a lot of difficulties" and that he is "trying to reassert the Russian empire."
 In January 2007, McCain said that he thought Putin was using Russia's energy sources as a political weapon.

 He bullies his neighbors and he wants to get a control of the energy supply of Western Europe.
 This is a dangerous person.
 And he has to understand that there's a cost to some of his actions.
 And the first thing I would do is make sure that we have a missile defense system in place in Czechoslovakia and Poland, and I don't care what his objections are to it.

 McCain was a fierce opponent of Putin's Invasion of Chechnya describing it as "a bloody war against Chechnya's civilian population."
 He stated "Yes, there are Chechen terrorists, but there are many Chechens who took up arms only after the atrocities committed by Russian forces serving first under Boris Yeltsin's and then Putin's orders."
 Like others, he disputes that the Russian apartment bombings had anything to do with Chechens, and that instead "There remain credible allegations that Russia's FSB had a hand in carrying out these attacks".
 He also blamed Russia's security services for political assassinations as well as the assassinations of independent journalists.

 Meanwhile, the FSB has been unable to solve the murder of leading independent journalists.
 It has failed to bring to justice any suspects in the murder of democratic politicians.
 It has not been able to identify a single case of corruption inside the Russian government.
 Not a single Russian has been held to account for committing crimes against humanity in the Soviet Gulag.
 The FSB can't do any of that – but it can arrest Mikhail Khodorkovsky.
 What brave men they must be to kick down the doors of a private airplane and arrest an unarmed man.

-In 2005 McCain and Connecticut senator Joseph Lieberman brought a draft resolution with the requirement to suspend membership of Russia in the G8, an international forum.
+In 2005 McCain and Connecticut senator Joe Lieberman brought a draft resolution with the requirement to suspend membership of Russia in the G8, an international forum.
 The same year he initiated Senate acceptance of a resolution charging the Russian government with "political motivations" in litigation concerning Mikhail Khodorkovsky and Platon Lebedev.
 In October 2007, McCain again called for removal of Russia from the G8: